-- Yard Burning – tenant burning yard waste on a windy day and the fire spreads to the main residence.
+- Yard Burning – tenant burns yard waste on a windy day, and the fire spreads to the main residence.

 Make timely repairs and practice proactive maintenance.

-Fire prevention begins as you assess your purchase.
+Avoiding a fire loss begins as you assess your purchase.
 You should ask yourself what immediate repairs, if any, need to be made to bring the property to a safe, livable condition.
 Schedule regular inspections throughout the year, making sure you get ahead of any seasonal changes and checking on your properties as soon as possible after any severe weather.
-Occupied properties will need to be monitored to make sure your tenants are doing their part to keep the property ship shape, while vacant properties will need even more frequent visits so they stay secured.
+Occupied properties will need to be monitored to make sure your tenants are doing their part to keep the property in good shape, while vacant properties will need even more frequent visits so they stay secure.
 If you are wholesaling a property, make sure there aren’t any fire hazards that will lose you your investment before you get a chance to sell it!

 A lot can happen at a property in just a few hours or even minutes, so don’t become complacent in knowing your property’s condition.
-If you have delegated these tasks to your property manager, you will need to stay on top of them to ensure they continue to give you regular status updates and notify you in a reasonable time frame should an emergency occur.
+If you have delegated these tasks to your property manager, they should still give you regular status updates and notify you in a reasonable time frame should an emergency occur.
 Here are a few key areas you will want to make sure are in good working order at all times:

 - Fireplace/Chimney – When was the fireplace last inspected?
 Last cleaned?
 Does it need a new screen?